-DEA And ICE Using Hidden Streetlight Surveillance Cameras Across The Country, According To Federal Documents
+DEA And ICE Using Hidden Streetlight Surveillance Cameras Across The Country According To Federal Documents

-The US Drug Enforcement Administration (DEA) and Immigration and Customs Enforcement (ICE) have placed a number of hidden surveillance cameras inside streetlights across the country, according to federal procurement documents.
+The U.S. Drug Enforcement Administration (DEA) and Immigration and Customs Enforcement (ICE) have placed a number of hidden surveillance cameras inside streetlights across the country, according to federal procurement documents.

 As reported by Quartz, “It’s unclear where the DEA and ICE streetlight cameras have been installed, or where the next deployments will take place.”
 According to the government documents, the DEA has paid Cowboy Streetlight Concealments LLC, a Houston-based company, about $22,000 for recording equipment since June of this year.
 ICE has also paid the company roughly $28,000 during that same time period.